xhamera1/TODO-Web-App/README.md

 ## License

-This project is for educational and demonstration purposes as part of the AJSD course.
-No specific open-source license is declared here, so treat it accordingly or add a suitable license if needed.
+This project is licensed under the MIT License.

+For detailed information, please refer to the [LICENSE](LICENSE.md) file.